 pCD+pDC2≤1-12cb

 The general pattern here is the following: the proportion of D’s in the considered histories on the left hand side is 1/2 (There are two strings ‘CD’ and ‘DC’, with four letters overall; out of these four letters, one half of them are ‘D’).
 Therefore, also the relevant factor on the right-hand side is 1/2.
-The same pattern also applies to all our conditions for memory-3 strategies, see Eq.
+The same pattern also applies to all our conditions for reactive-3 strategies, see Eq.
 [2].
 For example, one of these conditions is:

 pCDD+pDCD+pDDC3≤1-23cb